-Sulfur based additives will activate enzymes, process compost & manure fertilizers, liberate roots systems and help balance soil pH.
+Sulfur based additives will activate enzymes, process compost and manure fertilizers, liberate roots systems and help balance soil pH.

 Mycorrhiza-this is the relationship between the plant roots and beneficial fungi.
-Mycorrhizal products increase plant growth, nutrient & water uptake and improve soil structure.
+Mycorrhizal products increase plant growth, nutrient and water uptake and improve soil structure.

 Manufacturing Compost Tea